 By Inez Nellie Canfield McFee in 1913

-On April 13, 1743, in a farmhouse among the mountains of Central Virginia, a male child was born who was destined to stamp his genius and personality upon the future nation.
+On April 13, 1743, in a farmhouse in Central Virginia mountains, a male child was born destined to stamp his genius and personality upon the future nation.
 The father was a backwoods surveyor of Welsh origin and a giant in stature and strength.
 His name was Peter Jefferson, and he called his boy Thomas.

 Peter Jefferson owned 30 slaves and a wheat and tobacco farm of nearly 2,000 acres.
 He was a stern man, though kind and just.
 One of his favorite sayings was, “Never ask another to do for you what you can do yourself.”
 He died when Thomas was 14 years old and was always remembered by his son with pride and reverence.

 From the very first, young Thomas was an exceptionally bright child.
 He inherited his mother’s gentle, thoughtful disposition and her love for music and nature.
-He also took naturally to books and studious pursuits.
+He also took naturally to books and academic pursuits.
 He might have been over-studious, but his love of nature made him a keen hunter, a fine horseman, and as fond as George Washington of outdoor sports.

 There were ten children in the Jefferson home.
 Young Thomas was the third.
 He had great affection for his elder sister, Jane.
 The two were always together, and she did much to elevate and ennoble his character.
 Her early death, at the age of just 25, was regretted by Jefferson to the end of his long life.

 Young Jefferson entered William and Mary College when he was seventeen.
 He was described as one of the “gawkiest” students of the session, but professors and students alike soon found out his worth.
-Dr. Small, a Scottish professor of mathematics, was particularly attracted to him and exercised a great and beneficial influence over his character.
+Dr. Small, a Scottish professor of mathematics, was particularly attracted to him and exercised a significant and beneficial influence over his character.